 The proposed rule would require vulnerability scans every six months and penetration testing annually for all systems handling ePHI.
 For most small practices, this means engaging an outside cybersecurity firm to run these tests — and documenting the results and any remediation actions taken.

 What this means for your practice: If you have never had a vulnerability scan or penetration test performed, you are not alone — most small practices have not.
-But under the new rule, this will be a hard requirement.
-Start budgeting for it now.
-A basic external vulnerability scan and penetration test for a small practice typically costs $2,000–$5,000 depending on scope, and you will need it done annually.
+If the proposed rule is finalized as written, this would become a hard requirement, so it is worth understanding the cost now.
+A basic external vulnerability scan and penetration test for a small practice typically costs $2,000–$5,000 depending on scope, and would need to be done on the schedule the final rule sets.

 Your 8-Step Action Plan — Start This Week